-This article is from TOS Vol. 6, No. 3.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 6, No. 3.

 What are rights?
 Where do they come from?
 One’s answers to these questions determine whether one is capable of defending a free society.
 If one does not know the nature and source of rights, one cannot know whether rights are real or imagined.
 And if rights are not real, there is no foundation for freedom; governments and societies may do as they please.